Bartholomeas/Bartholomeas/README.md

 ## About me

-👋 Hello!
+👋 Hi!
- My name is Bartosz, im **Frontend Enthusiast** based in Poland.
- In addition to programming, I'm also **designing** websites, logotypes etc..

-[![](https://visitcount.itsvg.in/api?id=Bartholomeas&label=Profile%20views&color=2&icon=6&pretty=false)](https://visitcount.itsvg.in)
+ My name is Bartek, nice to see you on my profile! 🤠 [![](https://visitcount.itsvg.in/api?id=Bartholomeas&label=Profile%20views&color=2&icon=6&pretty=false)](https://visitcount.itsvg.in)

 ## Goals and characteristics during creating process